 How to Freeze Strawberries

-- Wash them
+- Wash the berries.

-We eat our frozen berries right out of the bag (it’s like nature’s sorbet!), and I add them with other berries to individual berry crisps (with yummy big-crumb topping!).
+We eat our frozen berries right out of the bag (it’s like nature’s sorbet!) and I add them with other berries to individual berry crisps (with yummy big-crumb topping!).